DaveGuenther/mcpi_pong/README.md

 <br>

 <h3>Prerequisites</h3>
 You must have access to a Minecraft server running spigotmc (https://www.spigotmc.org/).
-You can run this against localhost, but you'll need a buddy to join your server for a two-player game
+You can run this against localhost, but you'll need a buddy to join your server for a two-player game.
+This should be run on a Linux instance, or a suitable linux shell for windows with a package manager (WSL or MSYS2).

 <h3>Installation</h3>
 1. This repository contains submodules, in order to correctly clone use <code>git clone --recurse-submodules git@github.com:DaveGuenther/mcpi_pong.git</code>.<br>